-Amounts received or due and receivable (short term employee benefits) i.e. wages paid to the Secretary, Assistant Secretary and Committee Members (Key Management and Personnel) were \$315,971 (2014: \$302,129).
-Annual leave provvided to these personnel during the year, long service leave and retirement allowances are disclosed in Note 4.
+Amounts received or due and receivable (short term employee benefits) i.e. wages paid to the Secretary, Assistant Secretary and Committee Members (Key Management and Personnel) were \$316,474 (2015: \$315,971).
+Annual leave provided to these personnel during the year, long service leave and retirement allowances are disclosed in Note 4.
 There were no bonuses or termination benefits paid to these personnel.
-There were no loans to/from key personnel (2014: \$nil).
-Amounts paid on behalf of the Secretary, Assistant Secretary and Committee Members to the Building Union Superannuation Scheme in respect to the retirement of Committee of Management members were \$41,948 (2014: \$27,032).
-Amounts paid to ACIRT amounted to \$29,637 (2014: \$29,626)
+There were no loans to/from key personnel (2015: \$nil).
+Amounts paid on behalf of the Secretary, Assistant Secretary and Committee Members to the Building Union Superannuation Scheme in respect to the retirement of Committee of Management members were \$19,863 (2015: \$41,948).
+Amounts paid to ACIRT amounted to \$30,684 (2015: \$29,637)

 Other transactions between the Committee Members and the Union were conducted on normal commercial terms in respect of subscriptions.
+There were no other transactions with such parties in 2016, nor 2015.

-The officeholders received no 'non cash' benefits (2014: \$nil).
+The officeholders received no 'non cash' benefits (2015; \$nil).
 No officeholder of the Branch during the year and/or the prior year had any material personal interest in a matter that he/she has or did acquire, or a relative of the officeholder has or did acquire.